 from typing import List, Dict, Tuple, Optional

-from itertools import combinations_with_replacement, permutations, product
+from itertools import combinations_with_replacement, permutations

 import numpy as np